Is 2021 the best year to travel to Mexico? Find out below.

 Riviera Maya (Cancun), Quintana Roo

 Mexico’s so-called Riviera Maya is one of the best ways to experience the Caribbean Sea with the warmth and familiarity of Mexico.
-From Cancun at the north to Tulum, this whole strip of Mexico is one amazing resort after another.
+From Cancun to Tulum, this whole strip of Mexico is one unique resort after another.
 It’s hard to go wrong when choosing a place to stay.
 Even now, many Americans are booking extended stays to ‘work’ from Cancun.
 Often these stays are for a month or more.
 It sure beats the nonsense and weather back home.

-Many wonderful resorts offer deep discounts all up and down the coast.
+Many beautiful resorts offer deep discounts all up and down the coast.
 There’s something for everyone on offer.
 Travel as a couple, family, or solo.
-Since the start of 2020, there’s never been a better time to score a great deal in this wonderful region.
+Since the start of 2020, there’s never been a better time to score a great deal in this beautiful region.